Madison Adoption Associates is thrilled to announce

 Families may apply to adopt a waiting child (an older child or child with special needs), or a sibling group.
 There are many beautiful, healthy sibling groups available.
 They may also submit a dossier requesting to be matched with a child meeting certain criteria.
 Younger children with minor needs are available to families once they submit their dossier to Dominican Republic.

 The country has a beautifully diverse culture and the children are of Hispanic, African, or mixed-race heritage as there is a large Haitian minority in the country.
 Some children may be of pure African or Haitian ethnicity.
 The children generally receive excellent medical care, but need a forever family to give them the individual love and attention they deserve.

 Healthy Dominican Republic infants are available, however preference is given to families of Dominican heritage.

 When adopting your child, both prospective adoptive parents must comply simultaneously with the period of cohabitation required by Dominican Law.
 If adopting a child under 12 years old, cohabitation shall be for at least 60 days.
 If adopting a child over 12 years of age, cohabitation shall be for at least 30 days.
-The travel time to complete the adoption process will be about two to three months in country.
+The travel time to complete the adoption process is two to three months, but can be up to six months in country.
 One parent is able to leave after the cohabitation period.
 Please note that the travel process times can be unpredictable.

 Once you are home with your child(ren), CONANI requires post adoption reports to be submitted for 5 years after the child has entered the United States.
 Madison Adoption Associates always requires the first post adoption visit to be within thirty (30) days of arriving home.
 The following reports must be submitted at 6 months, and then 12 months after the child enters the United States.
 Annual reports are then required for years 2, 3, 4, and 5, making a total of 7 reports required.